Short-stay Caribbean visa (90 days or less)

 If you want to stay in the Caribbean parts of the Kingdom for 90 days or less, you may need a short-stay visa.
 This depends on your nationality.
 You may also need a short-stay visa if you are transiting through the Caribbean parts of the Kingdom.

-You cannot use a Caribbean visa to travel to the European part of the Netherlands or another Schengen country.
+- A short-term Caribbean visa is not valid for travel to the European part of the Netherlands or to any other Schengen area country.

 Do I need a visa?